JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 ![Marketplace Update Plugin](marketplace_update_plugin.png)

-1. Reach out to JetBrains via marketplace@jetbrains.com email CC Lidiya Chernigovskaya <Lidiya.Chernigovskaya@jetbrains.com>, Mikhail Vink <Mikhail.Vink@jetbrains.com>, Dawn Granit <Dawn.Granit@jetbrains.com> (we are normally available Monday till Friday from 9 am till 9 pm Central European Time) asking us to approve the plugin / update at the demo instance (if necessary) and add it to the Marketplace available for sales.
+1. Reach out to JetBrains via [marketplace@jetbrains.com](marketplace@jetbrains.com) email asking us to approve the plugin / update at the demo instance (if necessary) and add it to the Marketplace available for sales.

 In order to make your plugin available for sales, we need the following information: